tsiarokhin/bsu-famcs-cs-solutions/README.md

 # bsu-famcs-cs-solutions
-My solutions for CS lessons at Belorussian State University
+My solutions for CS lessons at Belorusian State University

 Teacher: Guseinova A.S.